ufarooq/IPFSLite/README.md

 - Integration of WebRTC via the pubsub feature of IPFS to support telephony between two nodes
 - Integration of IOTA to support faster node detection and to support a kind of offline mode between nodes
+- A Inbox contains all Notifications from other nodes which send you data while your node was offline (Stored on the Tangle, Data is encrypted)

 ### Dependencies